dav793/angular2-seed/README.md

 Some useful commands defined in `package.json`:

 * `npm start` - runs the compiler and a server at the same time, both in "watch mode".
+* `npm run start-s` - same as `start`, but it also runs a simple server which sandbox 11 uses.
+* `npm run start-s-silent` - same as `start-s`, but shuts up lite-server so you can see the output produced by the other server.
 * `npm run tsc` - runs the TypeScript compiler once.
 * `npm run tsc:w` - runs the TypeScript compiler in watch mode; the process keeps running, awaiting changes to TypeScript files and re-compiling when it sees them.
 * `npm run lite` - runs the [lite-server](https://www.npmjs.com/package/lite-server), a light-weight, static file server, written and maintained by